Quantum field theoretical structure of electrical conductivity of cold and dense fermionic matter in the presence of a magnetic field: SUMMARY AND CONCLUSIONS

 Present work have explored field theoretical structure of electrical conductivity of degenerate relativistic fermionic matter in presence of magnetic field.
 With the help of Schwinger's proper time formalism, two point function of current-current correlator in one-loop diagram level is obtained for the degenerate fermionic medium.
 Owing to the Kubo relation, conductivity tensor is realized as zero momentum limit of the current-current correlator, whose one-loop level diagram carry two propagators with two different Landau level sumation.
 Due to orthogonal properties of Laggure polynomials, conduction along perpendicular direction selects $\pm1$ differences of Landau levels of propagators, while parallel conduction selects propagators with same Landau levels.
 This fact is well established in our earlier work~\cite{Satapathy:2021cjp} for finite temperature calculation, which is modified in present work for finite density picture, relevant for compact star environment.

 After going through a rigorous calculations, based on real-time formalism thermal field theory, we get at the end very simple algebric relations with Landau level summation.
 Based on relaxation time approximation (RTA) method, Ref.~\cite{Dey:2021fbo} has obtained similar kind of algebric expressions for degenerate fermionic matter, which is called here as classical mechanical (CM) expressions, and its Landau quantization extension is called as quantum mechanical (QM) expressions for distinguishing them from our quantum field theoretical (QFT) expressions, addressed in present work.
-We have found that QFT expression is exactly same with QM expression for parallel conductivity component but they are different for perpendicular component.
+Background of CM and QM expressions are the RTA based kinetic theory approach but the background of QFT expression is the Kubo approach.
+Their background methods are completely different.
+However, the interesting news, revealed by present work, are that QFT expression is exactly same with QM expression for parallel conductivity component but they are different for perpendicular component.
 It is non-zero cyclotron frequency, which is entered into the CM expression of perpendicular component of electrical conductivity and responsible for reducing its conduction along perpendicular direction with respect to its parallel component.
 In QFT expression of perpendicular conductivity, we get a completely new expression of cyclotron frequency, which become quite larger than its classical values in the quantum domain.
 Low chemical potential and high magnetic field can be considered as quantum domain, where parallel and perpendicular conductivity components get oscillating pattern like Shubnikov-de Haas (SdH) oscillation, which is well known phenomenon in condense matter physics.
-Present work announce a possibility of SdH or quantized pattern of conductivity tensor in compact star environment, which may demand more future works, related with this particular topic from theoretical and phenomenological sides of astro-physics sector.
+Present work anticipates a possibility of SdH or quantized pattern of conductivity tensor in compact star environment, which may demand more future works, related with this particular topic from theoretical and phenomenological sides of astro-physics sector.